Supply Planning with MRP, DRP and APS Software

 Key Takeaways: Supply chain managers will learn how to choose the right supply planning method for their operations, avoid common supply planning software implementation issues, and configure software solutions for maximum effectiveness.” – Inbound Logistics Magazine

 This book’s focuses on the five non-MIEO methods of supply planning, MRP/DRP, heuristics, allocation, and cost optimization.
 (MEIO is covered in the companion book).
-As with all SCM Focus books, it is written by and targeted at practitioners, the book specifically explains how each of the methods works.
-It also delineates the differences between them, as well as providing the history of their development and what approaches have been found to work in implementing each method over time.
+It is written by and targeted at practitioners, and the book explains explicitly how each of the methods works.
+It also delineates the differences between them, as well as providing the history of their development.
+As well as what approaches have been found to work in implementing each method over time.

 Related Topics to MRP, DRP, Heuristics, Allocation, and Optimization

-The book also covers areas such as the bill of material management and master data management that are necessary to properly implement any supply planning system.
-It is the only supply planning book currently available which provides a comparative analysis of supply planning concepts with different applications.
-This includes many screen shots and descriptions of how the screens are configured and used.
-This provides the reader with some of the most interesting areas of functionality within a variety of applications.
+The book also covers areas such as the bill of material management and master data management that are necessary to implement any supply planning system properly.
+It is the only supply planning book currently available, which provides a comparative analysis of supply planning concepts with different applications.
+This includes many screenshots and descriptions of how the screens are configured and used.
+This provides the reader with some of the most exciting areas of functionality within a variety of applications.

 Areas of Focus

-- How each of the supply planning methods works.
+- How each of the supply planning methods work.